Tarampa State School: History

 In 2015, the Tarampa State School continues to operate and retains the Ferguson building, playshed and residence.
 The school is important to the town having operated from the site since 1880 and as generations of Tarampa students have been taught there.
 Since establishment it has been a key social focus for the Tarampa community with the grounds and buildings having been the location of many social events.

 Description

 Tarampa State School is located in the small rural township of Tarampa in the Brisbane Valley.
 Accessed via Manthey Road, the school occupies a rectangular 1.62ha block surrounded by open farmland and private residences.
-The school complex comprises a Ferguson teaching building (1886, extended 1897), a playshed (1897), a teacher's residence (1934) and a large leopard tree (Caesalpinia ferrea, planted ca.1894) known to the school community as the "Dibby Dibby" tree, as well as other mature trees.
+The school complex comprises a Ferguson teaching building (1886, extended 1897), a playshed (1897), a teacher's residence (1934) and a large leopard tree (Flindersia maculosa, planted ca.1894) known to the school community as the "Dibby Dibby" tree, as well as other mature trees.